NVIDIA/cuda-quantum/docs/sphinx/using/hardware.rst

 .. note::

     There is currently no requirement to specify the machine in use.
-This is configured via the url which points to the relevant system.
+This is configured via the URL which points to the relevant system.

 .. note::